-

 Most medical research globally to-date has focused on a disease by disease, project by project approach, and has led to few new treatments.

-The combination of patient-focused Snow Research Clinics and WEHI’s co-leadership with the Royal Melbourne Hospital means, in the future, discoveries can be rapidly taken out of the lab to benefit patients.
+The combination of patient-focused research being undertaken at the Snow Centre Clinical Research Unit and WEHI’s co-leadership with the Royal Melbourne Hospital means that, in the future, discoveries can be rapidly translated from the lab to benefit patients.

 Join our mailing list

-Get the latest news from the Snow Centre for Immune Health and updates on the Snow Research Clinics.
+Get the latest news from the Snow Centre for Immune Health and updates on the centre’s clinical research.